nsomar/mockpy/Readme.md

 - No need to edit your app code as it uses proxy mocking
 - Works on top of proven technology ([mitmproxy](https://mitmproxy.org/) and [cherrypi](http://www.cherrypy.org/))
 - Update to the mock API are picked up from files without the need to start/restart the server again.
+- It works correctly with other network proxy debuggers like [Charles](http://www.charlesproxy.com/).

 # Installation